 Online Bachelor of Arts in Chemistry

-Want to combine your passion for chemistry with your career goals?
-The BA in chemistry is beneficial to a variety of related career paths and degree programs.
-You’ll gain a fundamental understanding of organic, inorganic and analytical chemistry and develop critical thinking and problem solving skills useful for a wide range of career paths.
+Arizona State University’s Bachelor of Arts in chemistry provides you with the opportunity to combine your passion for chemistry with your career goals.
+You’ll gain a fundamental understanding of organic, inorganic and analytical chemistry and develop critical thinking and problem solving skills beneficial for a wide range of career paths and advanced degree programs.

 Learn more